Get insider access

 Compared To Other TVs

 The Samsung QN90D is a great TV overall.
 It delivers excellent picture quality and is loaded with modern features.
-It's a good option for gamers with modern consoles or gaming PCs due to its HDMI 2.1 bandwidth, VRR support, and up to 4k @ 144Hz.
+It's a good option for gamers with modern consoles or gaming PCs due to its HDMI 2.1 bandwidth, VRR support, and up to 4k @ 144Hz, although its response time isn't quite good enough for a motion blur-free gaming experience.
 It's also quite pricey, and there are other similar TVs that perform similarly or better for less money.
-You can get the fully-featured Hisense U8/U8N for cheaper.
-The U8N has better contrast, gets brighter in HDR, has a wider color gamut, supports Dolby Vision and DTS audio, and does a better job smoothing out low-quality content.
-Like the QN90D, the U8N has a narrow viewing angle.
-If you need a TV that's more suitable for a wide seating arrangement and doesn't need all the brightness the QN90D offers, you can get the better overall Samsung S90D/S90DD OLED for around the same price.
+You can get the fully-featured Hisense U8/U8N and TCL QM8/QM851G QLED for cheaper.
+Both TVs offer a more impactful viewing experience, and they both support Dolby Vision alongside advanced DTS audio formats, both of which the Samsung doesn't support.
+If you instead need a TV that's more suitable for a wide seating arrangement and doesn't need all the brightness the QN90D offers, you can get the better overall Samsung S90D/S90DD OLED for around the same price.

 For more options, check out our recommendations for the best QLED TVs, the best 4k gaming TVs, and the best TVs.